 Tesco Bank Low APR Credit Card review

-This card is no longer available, but we've left this page live for historical purposes.
-You'll also be able to find other, similar cards which you might be interested in.
+As of February 2020, this card has been discontinued and is no longer available.
+However, this information has been kept for historical purposes.
+You can use this page to compare similar cards which you might be interested in.

 Doing its job: 5/5